-During the consultation for your face-lift, we evaluate your overall health along with your skin quality, skin looseness, folds, and wrinkles.
+During the consultation for your facial rejuvenation (face lift), we evaluate your overall health along with your skin quality, skin looseness, folds, and wrinkles.
 In addition, the underlying bone anatomy will be assessed and a facial rejuvenation treatment plan will be created that will help attain the best results.
 Your own personal assessment & concerns are explored and discussed.

-There are several variations of a surgical facelift, including a skin-only lift, which is reserved for patients with less sagging, a mid-facelift, which address the cheeks and mid-face area, and for those with severe sagging, a deep-plane lift, which addresses deeper wrinkles and folds.
+There are several variations of a surgical facial rejuvenation, including a skin-only face lift, which is reserved for patients with less sagging, a mid-facelift, which address the cheeks and mid-face area, and for those with severe sagging, a deep-plane lift, which addresses deeper wrinkles and folds.
 It is very common to combine nonsurgical techniques with a facelift to maximise results.

 This may include wrinkle fillers or a neuro-toxin (like Botox), as well as a chemical peel or a laser treatment to address skin irregularities on the surface, such as scars, sunspots and blemishes.
 It is common to inject some of your own tissues such as fat cells & blood platelets (PRP) to augment repair & promote healing.